Isolation On-Campus

 What happens if I need to clean my laundry?

 • It is imperative that you bring clean clothes with you as you transition to your isolation space.
-If you need laundry services, please coordinate your laundry needs with your Care Giver.
-If there are extenuating circumstances for your laundry needs, please refer to your Housing resource email.
+If you need to launder your clothes, you must wear a well-fitted, highly protective mask whenever in the laundry room.

 How do I know when I’m released from isolation?

-• The COVID Support Team will contact you directly to confirm all dates associated with your isolation and will notate if/when you’re eligible to test out early.
+• The COVID Support Team will contact you directly to confirm all dates associated with your isolation and will note if/when you’re eligible to test out early.
 Please note: the COVID Support Team manages your isolation dates and Housing manages your room accommodations and resources.
-Please outreach to the correct office as needed.
+Please reach out to the correct office as needed.

 Resources